 We haven’t had an open thread on favorite podcasts in a looong time (well, 2017 and 2015, but for podcasts that seems crazy long), so let’s discuss.
+What do you think are the best podcasts for smart women?
 (Another Q: how much are you listening to podcasts now that your commuting time is significantly reduced due to coronavirus pauses and quarantines?)

 Personally, I tend to listen to podcasts mostly while walking or driving (I usually prefer to read if I’m taking public transportation), but I just found a great time to listen to podcasts or other audio: while I’m playing my stupid iPad game at night!
 (Delicious World, if you must know.
 Siiiigh.)
 I also sometimes listen to podcasts or audio classes while making dinner or cleaning.
 A lot of the ones I listen to mostly swing between educational, self-care, parenting, and just pure silliness — so don’t look for career/professional advice too much here.

 (I’ve often thought of doing a podcast for Corporette, maybe with Auntie M as my wingwoman — maybe alternating answering reader questions with talking about some of the usual things we talk about here.
 Would there be any reader interest in that?)

 2021 update: here’s the latest reader discussion about podcasts for smart women…

 Kat’s Favorite Podcasts She Recommends for Smart Women